 Sustainable alternatives to an iPhone

-Given the ubiquity of smartphones and their assorted Apps in our lives - accelerated by the pandemic - it’s hard to know what the alternatives are to constant upgrading.
+Given the ubiquity of smartphones and their assorted Apps in our lives, it’s hard to know what the alternatives are to constant upgrading.

 One phone comes head and shoulders above the others by almost all important measures, however.

 Fairphone, launched by a Dutch social enterprise 10 years ago, is leading the way on supply chain transparency, with the company mapping out which manufacturers, smelters and refineries have shaped its aptly named devices.

 The Fairphone tops the ethical rankings of the UK’s leading alternative consumer organisation, the Ethical Consumer, which also praises the company for including a screwdriver tool, enabling consumers to replace any broken parts.
 A far cry from Apple’s sealed-off technology.